 Harrisburg Senators Game Notes

-TONIGHT'S GAME: The Senators and Akron RubberDucks (Cleveland Guardians) play game five of their six-game series tonight at Canal Park.
+TODAY'S GAME: The Senators and Akron RubberDucks (Cleveland Guardians) play game six of their six-game series today at Canal Park.
 The Senators and RubberDucks are meeting for the second time, the teams split their six-game series in Akron in April.
 They play one more series in mid-August at FNB Field.
-Overall Harrisburg is 36-42 and Akron is 40-39.
+Overall Harrisburg is 36-43 and Akron is 41-39.

-TONIGHT'S STARTING PITCHERS: Harrisburg sends LH Alemao Hernandez 2-3, 3.12 ERA this season for the Senators to the hill.
-He's opposed by LH Will Dion who is 0-1, 4.38 ERA for Akron.
-Troop is making his 9th start for the Senators this season and 10th appearance while Dion is making his 5th start this season for Akron.
+TODAY'S STARTING PITCHERS: Harrisburg sends LH Dustin Saenz 0-2, 7.45 ERA this season for the Senators to the hill.
+He's opposed by RH Peyton Battenfield who is making his second rehab start from the Cleveland Guardians.
+Saenz is making his 5th start for the Senators this season and 14th appearance and 12th start overall this year.
+Between Wilmington and Harrisburg he's 2-4, 3.49 ERA.

-LAST TIME OUT: The Harrisburg Senators snapped their three-game losing streak with a 3-2 win over Akron in ten innings Friday night at Canal Park in Akron.
-The Senators took a 1-0 lead in the seventh on a Frankie Tostado home run, but Akron scored twice to take a 2-1 lead to the ninth.
-The Senators tied the game on a two-out run scoring double by Terone Harris III.
-They won the game with a run in the tenth on an RBI double by Donovan Casey.
+LAST TIME OUT: The Harrisburg Senators had plenty of chances Saturday night but didn't capitalize in their 5-2 loss to the RubberDucks at Canal Park.
+Akron scored twice in the third, once in the fourth and two more in the seventh for their five runs.
+The Sens, meanwhile, put their leadoff man on in six of the nine innings but only scored him one time.
+With the win, Akron has taken four of the first five games of the series.

 UPCOMING DOCKET: After the series this week with Akron, the four-day mid-season MLB all-star break occurs.
 The minor leagues are off next Monday through Thursday.
 The Senators return to action in a three-game series at FNB Field on Friday, July 14 against the Richmond Flying Squirrels.